 This month, we will take a slight departure from our typical Nexus Intelligence Insights format to cover the recent exploit of npm's event-stream package and the very real threat these types of software supply chain breaches have on developers and organizations around the world.
 Our CTO, Brian Fox covers the shifting battle ground of compromised code.

-Click on the CVE number in the list below to learn more about this vulnerability, and what you can do if you're using this component in your code.
+Click on the CVE number or name in the list below to learn more about these vulnerabilities, and what you can do if you're using this component in your code.

 Unbounded Memory Allocation/Denial of Service attack